The History of

 With Father Walsh's retirement, St. Teresa welcomed Father Francis E. Kelly as pastor.
 Father Kelly grew up in Norristown and attended St. Patrick School and LaSalle College High School.
 Upon his graduation from St. Charles Borromeo Seminary, Father was ordained in 1955.
 Over the years he was stationed in a number of local parishes, including St. Anslem and Holly Innocents, both in Philadelphia, St. Anastasia (Newtown Square), St. Francis (Norristown), and St. Mary (Schwenksville).

 In no time it became clear that once more St. Teresa had been blessed with a pastor under whose kindly guidance we continued to grow in size and grace.
 In 1998, Father Kelly was assigned as Senior Priest to St. Aloysius in Pottstown.
-Presently retired and living in Skippack, Father continues to assist his fellow priests at St Paul Parish in Norristown and St. Mary Parish in Schwenksville.
+Father Kelly died in 2020.

 Monsignor Andrew Golias received his appointment as pastor of St. Teresa of Avila on November 2, 1998, the anniversary of St. Teresa's entrance into the Carmelite Monastery of Avila.
 Born and raised in Philadelphia, he attended St. Marin of Tours Parochial School and went to the high school at St. Joseph Prep.
 Father entered St. Charles Borromeo Seminary after his graduation, but didn't enter the Society of Jesus (Jesuits) because he felt his vocation was to a parish ministry and not to the classroom.
 Yet, he came to our parish after fifteen years as a member of the Seminary faculty and nine years as the director of the Permanent Diaconate Formation Program.
 Here at St. Teresa, Father Golias enjoyed teaching religion to the children, Scripture to the adults, and Latin to the fifth and sixth graders of the parish school.
 Father Golias was Installed to Saint Teresa in December 19, 1998, which was the anniversary of his very first Mass.